-SECTION 90 - FUGITIVE DUST FROM OPEN AREAS AND VACANT LOTS
+SECTION 90: FUGITIVE DUST FROM OPEN AREAS AND VACANT LOTS

-- 90.1 FUGITIVE DUST From OPEN AREAS AND VACANT LOTS - 90.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from Open Areas and Vacant Lots. - Applicability: The provisions of this Regulation shall apply to OPEN AREAS AND VACANT LOTS which are located in the PM10 NONATTAINMENT AREA (HYDROGRAPHIC BASIN 212) and the Apex Valley (HYDROGRAPHIC BASINS 216 and 217).
-Nothing in Section 90 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of NUISANCE Conditions) of these Regulations.
+- 90.1 FUGITIVE DUST From OPEN AREAS AND VACANT LOTS - 90.1.1 Purpose: To limit the Emission of Particulate Matter into the Ambient Air from Open Areas and Vacant Lots. - Applicability: The provisions of this Regulation shall apply to OPEN AREAS AND VACANT LOTS which are located in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217).
+Nothing in Section 90 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of Nuisance Conditions) of these Regulations.
 The provisions of this Regulation shall not apply to Normal Farm Cultural Practices or the raising of fowl or animals.
-The provisions of this Regulation shall not apply to STATIONARY SOURCES as defined in Section 0, except that these control measures shall be considered as part of a BACT determination. - 90.1.3 Effective Date Of This Regulation: - 90.1.3.1 Section 90, adopted by the Clark County Board of County Commissioners on June 22, 2000, shall be effective in Hydrographic Basin 212 on January 1, 2001, except as otherwise provided herein. - 90.1.3.2 Section 90 shall be effective in HYDROGRAPHIC BASINS 216 and 217 on April 1, 2002, except as otherwise provided herein. - 90.2 Requirements: - 90.2.1 OPEN AREAS AND VACANT LOTS: If OPEN AREAS AND VACANT LOTS are 5,000 square feet or larger and are disturbed by any means, including use by MOTOR VEHICLES and/or OFF-ROAD MOTOR VEHICLES or material dumping, then the OWNER AND/OR OPERATOR of such OPEN AREAS AND VACANT LOTS shall implement one or more of the CONTROL MEASURES described in Subsection 90.2.1.1 of this Regulation within 30 calendar days following the initial discovery of disturbance or vehicle use on OPEN AREAS AND VACANT LOTS.
+The provisions of this Regulation shall not apply to Stationary Sources as defined in Section 0, except that these control measures shall be considered as part of a BACT determination. - 90.1.3 Effective Date Of This Regulation: - 90.1.3.1 Section 90, adopted by the Clark County Board of County Commissioners on June 22, 2000, shall be effective in hydrographic area 212 on January 1, 2001, except as otherwise provided herein. - 90.1.3.2 Section 90 shall be effective in hydrographic areas 216 and 217 on April 1, 2002, except as otherwise provided herein. - 90.2 Requirements: - 90.2.1 OPEN AREAS AND VACANT LOTS: If OPEN AREAS AND VACANT LOTS are 5,000 square feet or larger and are disturbed by any means, including use by MOTOR VEHICLES and/or OFF-ROAD MOTOR VEHICLES or material dumping, then the OWNER AND/OR OPERATOR of such OPEN AREAS AND VACANT LOTS shall implement one or more of the CONTROL MEASURES described in Subsection 90.2.1.1 of this Regulation within 30 calendar days following the initial discovery of disturbance or vehicle use on OPEN AREAS AND VACANT LOTS.
 The OWNER AND/OR OPERATOR shall implement all control measures necessary to limit the disturbance of open areas and vacant lots in accordance with the requirements of this regulation.
 Advisory Notice: In order to conserve water to the greatest extent practicable, the use of RECLAIMED WATER is highly encouraged.